uwcart/mapstudy/doc/API.md

 		-"resymbolize"-: { -"logging"- -"reclassify"- -"rescale"- -"recolor"- }

 Resymbolize interaction.
 Allows the user to manipulate the classification scheme via the legend.
-If included, users will be able to change the classification parameters of graduated maps (choropleth or proportional symbol), change the symbol scale or interval (proportional symbol, dot, isarithm), and/or change the symbol color (choropleth and proportional symbol).
-If `reclassify`, `rescale`, and `recolor` are all omitted, all of their functionality will be included by default; if one or more are included, only those that are included as `true` will be available.
+If included, users will be able to change the classification parameters of graduated maps (choropleth or proportional symbol), change the symbol scale or interval (proportional symbol, dot, isarithm, or heat), and/or change the symbol color (choropleth or proportional symbol).
+If `reclassify`, `rescale`, or `recolor` are omitted, their functionality will be included by default.

 #### map.interactions.resymbolize.reclassify